GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Exception
-Exception is an inexecutable code error due to incorrect coding or input, halting the program immediately.
-There are some statements that can be used to handle the script errors.
+An exception is an inexecutable code error due to incorrect coding or input, halting the program immediately.
+Here are some statements that can be used to handle the script errors.

 ### `try`/`except` Statement
 The `try`/`except` statement pair is used to handle exceptions and call certain statements corresponding to an exception occurred.
 There are additional statements that can be used together with the pair: